nicolatoscan/rememo-api/README.md

 A live demo is available at https://rememo.nicolatoscan.dev <br>
 You can find there a README and wiki on how it's being developed.

-## Live demo
+## API Live demo
-A live demo is available at https://rememo-api.herokuapp.com/
+A live demo of the APIs is available at https://rememo-api.herokuapp.com/

 ## API documentation
 API documentation available at https://rememoapi.docs.apiary.io/